BLOG

 • Landing page view tracking

-Facebook video metrics include 3-Second Views, ThruPlays (15+ seconds), and Average Video Watch Time - each telling a different story about content effectiveness.
-Groups engagement data reveals community health through Active Members, Posts per Day, and Comment Threads.
+Facebook video metrics include 3-Second Views, ThruPlays (15+ seconds), and Average Watch Time.
+Each tells a different tale about how well content works.
+Groups data shows community health through Active Members, Posts per Day, and Comment Threads.

 • 3-second vs. ThruPlay views